navi-language/website/learn.md

 Like `navi run`, you can use `navi test main.nv` to run a specific file, if you don't pass a file name, it will run all files in the current directory (Like `navi test .`).

-The code in `test` block will be ignored by the compiler when you execute `navi run`.
+The code in the `test` block will be ignored by the compiler when you execute `navi run`.

 ### Test Declarations

-You can use `test` keyword to declare a test function, followed by a string literal as the test name, and then a block of code.
+You can use the `test` keyword to declare a test function, followed by a string literal as the test name, and then a block of code.

 The `test` block can at anywhere in a Navi file, but it is recommended to put it at the end of the file.